 1. Diary Check

 It’s great to be spontaneous, but if you don’t keep regular checks of your diary you risk either double booking, overbooking, or missing out entirely!
 This month, in preparation for summer socialising, take time to look over the next few months of your calendar and see where there are gaps or clusters.
-Make a note of term times, birthdays and bank holidays - don’t forget, there is one coming up at this end of the month - and start contacting friends and family now to book in some fun time before their diaries get full.
+Make a note of term times, birthdays and bank holidays - don’t forget, the regular end of May bank holiday has been changed this year and moved to celebrate the Queen's Platinum Jubilee - and start contacting friends and family now to book in some fun time before their diaries get full.

 Similarly, check for clashes or especially busy weekends to avoid back-to-back engagements.
 Summers are busy at the best of times, but this summer has the potential to be busier than ever as we make up for lost time, so try and spread out your diary dates to make sure you don’t finish the season burnt out!